ITR Filing Deadline Missed? Last chance to claim your tax refund.

 • From debt mutual funds if you have chosen the dividend option

 Depending on the source of dividend income, relevant tax incidence would be applicable.
-So, let’s understand the tax implication on the above-mentioned sources of income independently.
+So, let’s understand the tax on dividend income implication on the above-mentioned sources of income independently.

 Tax on Dividend Income